Young Economist Prize

 How will the finalists be selected?

 The ECB’s Directorate General Research and Directorate General Communications are responsible for organising the Young Economist Prize, under the auspices of the Forum’s Steering Committee.
 Competent ECB researchers will choose up to ten finalists to attend the Forum.
-They will assess the papers against three selection criteria: (i) innovative thinking and scientific merit, (ii) relevance for euro area policy, and (iii) pertinence to the Forum theme and aforementioned topics, also taking into account the information provided in the CV and recommendation letter.
+They will assess the papers against three selection criteria: (i) innovative thinking and scientific merit, (ii) relevance for ECB/euro area policies, and (iii) pertinence to the aforementioned topics, also taking into account the information provided in the CV and recommendation letter.
 In addition to these primary criteria, the ECB will strive for a balanced selection in terms of gender, universities represented, citizenship, theoretical versus empirical work and potentially other secondary criteria.